Orazalin16/Finlab/README.md

 - **Backtesting**: Vectorized engine with fees, slippage, and rich risk metrics.
 - **Plots**: Equity curve, drawdowns, and price + signals.
 - **Examples**: One‑file quickstart that runs end‑to‑end.

-This repo is intentionally **clean, small, and easy to read** for internship hiring managers.
-It demonstrates practical quant skills without relying on heavyweight frameworks.

 ---